JonathanGiles/jed/readme.md

 Car car = jsonApi.readString(json, Car.class);
 ```

-More examples can be seen in the [jsonwrapper-test](https://github.com/JonathanGiles/jsonwrapper/tree/master/jsonwrapper-test) module.
+More examples can be seen in the [jed-json-test](https://github.com/JonathanGiles/jsonwrapper/tree/master/jed-json-test) module.

+### Avro

+To be continued...